GravityKit/GravityView/readme.txt

 = develop =

+* Fixed: JavaScript error when trying to edit entry's creator
 * Fixed: Recent Entries widget would cause a fatal error on WP 5.8 or newer

 = 2.13.4 on November 4, 2021 =